 People not only visit your website from search engines like Google as there’s another traffic source called “direct traffic” where people visit your website by entering your domain name into the address bar.

-If you want to reduce bounce rates from the people who are directly visiting your home page, make sure to include post excerpts (you can have a look at our home page where we show post excerpts with a call to action of “read the post”).
+If you want to reduce bounce from the people who are directly visiting your home page, make sure to include post excerpts (you can have a look at our home page where we show post excerpts with a call to action of “read the post”).
 You can do the same thing at archive level where you show all of your blog posts.

 1. What’s considered a good bounce rate in WordPress?

 There’s no thumb rule of how much bounce rate a website can achieve as it varies from industry to industry (we already have discussed above).
-If your site bounce rate is below 60 to 70, it can be considered as good in most cases.
+If your site bounce ratio is below 60 to 70, it can be considered as good in most cases.
 Again, it depends whether you’re calculating it for landing pages, eCommerce sites or blogs.

 2. Bounce rate mobile vs desktop: What’s the difference?

 Google Analytics shows you both desktop and mobile results where you can see how many visitors are visiting your site using desktop and mobiles.
-You can also find the mobile bounce rate along with desktop bounce rate from your Google analytics account.
+You can also find the mobile bounce rate along with desktop bouncing rate from your Google analytics account.

-Both your mobile vs desktop bounce rate could vary depending on how many visitors are visiting your website pages from both the devices.
+Both your mobile vs desktop bounce session rate could vary depending on how many visitors are visiting your website pages from both the devices.